Mount Sinai: Ascent and summit

 There are two principal routes to the summit.
 The longer and shallower route, Siket El Bashait, takes about 2.5 hours on foot, though camels can be used.
 The steeper, more direct route (Siket Sayidna Musa) is up the 3,750 "steps of penitence" in the ravine behind the monastery.
+It is mandatory to hike with a guide.
+A guide can be hired at the start of the trails before the monastery.
+Many tour companies offer tours ascending after midnight in the dark, in order to reach the summit for sunrise.
+Cafe stalls along the trail sell warm drinks and snacks.
+The mountain can also be hiked in the afternoon for sunset, when it is quieter.
+A small camp below the summit offers mattresses and blankets for rent, allowing visitors to sleep on the mountain overnight.